Brian-Demon/omniauth-intuit-oauth2/README.md

       # Referrence just below this code block for more info on the "mode" and "scope" arguments
     end

+## Mode:

-* Mode info: mode is either `:production` or `:sandbox` as per the Intuit Developer docs: https://developer.intuit.com/app/developer/qbo/docs/develop/sdks-and-samples-collections/nodejs/oauth-nodejs-client#require-the-client
+mode is either `:production` or `:sandbox` as per the Intuit Developer docs: https://developer.intuit.com/app/developer/qbo/docs/develop/sdks-and-samples-collections/nodejs/oauth-nodejs-client#require-the-client

+## Scope

-* Scope info: Information on scopes can be found: https://developer.intuit.com/app/developer/qbo/docs/learn/scopes
+Information on scopes can be found: https://developer.intuit.com/app/developer/qbo/docs/learn/scopes

 You will get your consumer key and secret when you register your app with Intuit Anywhere.
 To begin the setup process with Intuit Develeoper visit: https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/oauth-2.0

 You can now follow the OmniAuth README at: https://github.com/omniauth/omniauth-oauth2

+## Contributing
+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request